Sustainability

 Note:

-1. Please refer to Page 107 of the Sustainability Report for detailed information on the determination of the inventory boundary and calculation in each scope for each year.
+1. Please refer to Page 116-117 of the 2023 Sustainability Report for detailed information on the determination of the inventory boundary and calculation in each scope for each year.

 Greenhouse Gas Emission Reduction Actions